Government Services Division

 As Leigh continued her coursework at Auburn, she returned to Robins & Morton as a co-op student for three semesters.
 “Those opportunities allowed me to gain a broad understanding of many aspect of the company,” she said.
 Leigh worked with the Estimating Department, the Government Services Division and also on the East Cooper Medical Center in Mt.
 Pleasant, South Carolina.

-Leigh currently works as an Assistant Project Manager with the Government Services Division, managing Design-Build Projects within Government Indefinite Delivery Indefinitely Quantity (IDIQ) contracts, through the Mobile Corps of Engineers.
+Leigh currently works as an Project Manager with the Government Services Division, managing Design-Build Projects within Government Indefinite Delivery Indefinitely Quantity (IDIQ) contracts, through the Mobile Corps of Engineers.
 Her role includes reviewing all design documents for submission to the Government, managing subcontractors, preparing contracts, coordinating OAC meetings, preparing billings, change orders, and overall management of design firms.

 Leigh also prepares proposals for the existing IDIQ contracts.
 These proposals, or task orders, require technical approach write-ups, the creation of schedules, as well as pricing, and Leigh is part of every step of the process.
 “Since my first internship, Robins & Morton has been very supportive and provided broad experiences within the company to help me better determine what I would like to do long-term.”